Koszul self duality of manifolds: Parametrized spectra

 to the map $f:X \rightarrow Y$. \end{dfn}

 \begin{dfn} Given a map $g:X \rightarrow Y$ and a parametrized spectrum $p$ over $Y$, let $g^*(p)$ be the parametrized spectrum over $X$ defined by the pullbacks

 \end{dfn} A morphism $p$ to $q$ in $\mathrm{ParSp}$ is equivalently a morphism $p \rightarrow f^*(q)$ in $\mathrm{Sp}_X$.
 In the case $g:X \rightarrow Y$ is an inclusion, we denote $g^*(q)$ by $q|_{X}$.
 If $X=*$, we refer to this as a fiber, and it has a natural interpretation as an orthogonal spectrum.
 In general, there is no relation between the fibers over different points of a parametrized spectrum.
-However, every parametrized spectrum $E$ is levelwise equivalent to a parametrized spectrum $\widebar{E}$, over the same base, that does have equivalent fibers.
+However, every parametrized spectrum $E$ is levelwise equivalent to a parametrized spectrum $\widebar{E}$ over the same base that does have equivalent fibers when restricted to each path component of the base.
+Recall the usual functor $\mathrm{PathFib}$ which replaces a map by an equivalent fibration.

 \begin{dfn} For a parametrized spectrum $p$ over $X$, we define $\mathrm{fib}(p)$ by

 It has evident $O(n)$-actions, sections, and structure maps. \end{dfn}